Autodesk App Store - Information for AutoCAD and AutoCAD Vertical Developers

 Use the Autoloader system

-You can also download some of the free plug-ins already available on Autodesk Exchange and study their format – such as one of the Autodesk Plug-in of the Month samples (for example, OffsetInXref, DimensionPatrol, or ClipboardManager).
+You can also download some of the free plug-ins already available on Autodesk App Store and study their format (for example, OffsetInXref Trial, DimensionPatrol Trial or ClipboardManager).

 Use demand loading